isomerpages/moe-lianhuapri/_lhps/Announcement.md

 Do you want to experience and learn more about life in Lianhua?
 Come and immerse yourselves in the vibrant and engaging learning environment in Lianhua Primary School.

-Click on the link by 21 June to register! https://forms.gle/tguAMqREeZkLo5jF9
+Click on the link by 21 June to register! <a href="https://forms.gle/tguAMqREeZkLo5jF9">https://forms.gle/tguAMqREeZkLo5jF9</a>

 We look forward to seeing you and your child!